yashmonde24/Dependency-Risk-Analyzer-/README.md

 ## What This Does

-Tells you if an open-source project is safe to depend on.
+This project tells you if an open-source project is safe to depend on.

 Instead of guessing based on stars or last update date, this analyzes 4 real signals:
 - **Activity**: Are they pushing code regularly?